b1ndii/b1ndii/README.md

-Hi, I’m Bind, a student at JCoders, focused on improving my coding skills and learning more about software development.
+Hi, I’m Bind, a student at JCoders.
+I’m passionate about improving my coding skills and expanding my knowledge in software development.
+I’m always eager to learn new concepts and take on challenges that help me grow as a programmer.